PatrickEifler/kickoff/learn/index.md

 ### Flexible and Extensible

-When you do need to extend, or remove, parts Kickoff, it’s easy to do so.
+When you need to extend, or remove, parts of Kickoff, it’s easy to do so.

 Kickoff’s CSS and JavaScript has been built in a modular way, meaning that if don’t need a feature, you can easily remove it.
 Similarly, when you need a new component, adding it is as simple as including a new file.